thenaterhood/pi-crust/README.md

 A collection of wrappers to make working with the Raspberry Pi GPIO interface more efficient.

-If you are looking to import these files as a submodule in another project, you will want to use.

 Raspi Parallel GPIO
 ---------------
 This class provides a parallel output on an array of pins, as well as